SurgicalInformatics/healthyr_notebooks_materials/README.md

 `WARNING: Rtools is required to build R packages, but is not currently installed.`

-Some packages needa little extra help on installation.
+Some packages need a little extra help on installation.
 This can happen if the package developer hasn't uploaded the Windows binaries to CRAN, or if you're installing directly from GitHub.
-Mac's have this capability built in, whereas Windows user will have to install RTools before trying to install package again: https://cran.r-project.org/bin/windows/Rtools
+Mac's have this capability built in, whereas Windows users will have to install RTools before trying to install package again: https://cran.r-project.org/bin/windows/Rtools

 ## 4. Set up course materials